 The framed quiver \hat{Q} has an extra node connected by a single arrow to the node v_0 .
+A tilting bundle for this geometry can be obtained from the formalism discussed in Section 1.1 of [31].

 BPS partition function.
 The representation space decomposes as with